quantify-os/quantify-scheduler/docs/source/reference/acquisition_protocols.md

 Note: 0 counts are removed from the returned data, so there will be no entry for "3 times".

-You can think of the append mode values as the cumulative distribution of the average mode values.
+You can think of the append mode values as the cumulative distribution of the distribution mode values.
 See an example below.
 ```{code-cell} ipython3
 ---